mustafashabbir10/MovieClustering/README.md

 ### Principal Component Analysis
 Principal Component Analysis was used to counter curse of dimensionality.
 Escaping the curse was crucial for our clustering algorithms because reduced dimension have three fold benefits :- 1) Lighter Computational Workload  2)Less Dimensional redundancy  3) More Effective Distance Metrics.
 PCA is dimension-reduction tool that is used to reduce a large set of variables to a small number of factors while preserving the variance between the data points.

+### K-Means

+k means clustering is an unsupervised clustering algorithm that groups n different observations into k unique clusters where k < n.
+The algorithm clusters data points of similar features based on some parameter, usually Euclidean distance.
+Clusters are formed in a way to maximize inter cluster similarity.
+This can be achieved by minimizing within cluster sum of squares,defined as

+K means algorithm requires the practitioner to enter the value of parameter k.
+The optimum value of k can be chosen based on sum of squared error (SSE) or advanced statistical measures such as gap statistic.

+Nonetheless, analytical methods often result in complicated clusters.
+Since, clustering requires human interpretation to make conclusions
+The k means algorithm presented in the paper employed euclidean distance for clustering.
+The parameter k was set to 5 for two reasons.
+First, DBSCAN algorithm gave the best results for k = 5.
+Second, cluster sizes were comparable making it easier to interpret similarities.
+The dataset used is very sparse and high dimensional in nature.
+Generally, distance based clustering algorithms performs quite poorly on such datasets.
+One reasonable explanation for the former statement is the exponential increase in euclidean distance as dimension grows.
+Principal component analysis was used for dimension reduction to minimize the effect of curse of dimensionality.
+However, it was still difficult to understand the association between movies.
+Some observable patterns exist between movies belonging to the same cluster but these patterns cannot be generalized for all the data points in the cluster.

 ### DB-SCAN Clustering
 DB-SCAN is a clustering algorithm that focuses on separating clusters of high density from low density.
 Thus, it is a **D**ensity **B**ased **C**lusetring **A**lgorithm which sorts the data into clusters of varying shape.